- GDP (PPP):

 - FDI Inflow:

-Lithuania’s economic freedom score is 75.8, making its economy the 17th freest in the 2022 Index.
-Lithuania is ranked 12th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Lithuania’s economic freedom score is 72.2, making its economy the 20th freest in the 2023 Index.
+Its score is 3.6 points lower than last year.
+Lithuania is ranked 14th out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

 Rule of Law

-As a member of the EU, Lithuania has 46 preferential trade agreements in force.
-The trade-weighted average tariff rate (common among EU members) is 2.9 percent with 640 EU-mandated nontariff measures in force.
-Lithuania has an additional seven country-specific nontariff barriers.
-The relatively sound regulatory framework facilitates foreign investment flows.
+The trade-weighted average tariff rate (common among EU members) is 3.2 percent, and more than 600 EU-mandated nontariff measures are in force.
+The regulatory framework facilitates foreign investment flows.
 The financial sector offers a full range of services, and the banking system is stable.